Jacob Bushue

-Jacob M. Bushue (born May 15, 1992) is an American professional soccer player who plays as a midfielder for USL Championship club Las Vegas Lights FC.
+Jacob M. Bushue (born May 15, 1992) is an American professional soccer player who plays as a midfielder.

 Career

 Youth

-Bushue played youth soccer with the Chicago Magic from 2006-2010.
+Bushue played youth soccer with the Chicago Magic from 2006 to 2010.
 Bushue's Chicago Magic team was a Dallas Cup Semi-Finalist in 2009.
 His teams also went to the US Soccer Academy Finals in both 2008 and 2009.
 Bushue was invited to the Adidas ESP Camp in 2008 and 2009.

 College

 He played college soccer at Indiana University from 2010 to 2013.
 During his career at Indiana, Bushue was a part of the team that won the 2012 National Championship.
 While at Indiana University, Bushue also won the 2010 Big Ten Conference regular season championship and the 2013 Big Ten Conference men's soccer tournament championship, and was named to the All-Tournament Team.
 During his career at Indiana, Bushue played in 86 games and made 79 starts for the Hoosiers, scoring 6 goals and 10 assists.
 After his career at Indiana, Bushue was invited to the 2014 MLS Draft Combine.